MightyCreak/mesamatrix/README.md

 ## Set up cron

-In order to fetch and parser `mesa`'s `GL3.txt` file automatically, you'll need to edit your crontab.

-But first, you'll need a script that will do the fetch and parse.
-Create a new file in here: `tools/update.sh`, and then edit it and copy these lines:
+In order to fetch and parse `GL3.txt` file automatically, you'll need to edit your crontab.
+And for that, you'll need a script that will do both commands sequentially.
+Create a new file here: `tools/update.sh`, edit it and copy these lines in it:

 ```sh
 #!/bin/sh